 History – Delivering Dairy Programs

 In 2010, John and Deanne developed two more facets of curriculum on behalf of Dairy Australia − Cows Create Careers – Camembert in the Classroom and Cows Create Careers – Manufacturing Modules.
 These were developed to meet a different need and engage an older student cohort.
 The curriculum content was linked to Food Technology and Biology, allowing the dairy industry to engage with a larger cross-section of students.
 The Farm Module curriculum relates most significantly to Science and Agricultural studies.
+These new projects took place in schools between the years 2010-2016 and involved over one hundred schools and 2,500 students each year.

 The over-arching pillars are: